neiltesaluna/countpool/README.md

 JavaScript is also used to countdown the timers displayed.

 This project is using the **Flask web framework** and also incorporates **Bootstrap** styling.

+## installation

+To install the dependencies for this project, while in the root folder enter
+<code>pip install -r requirements.txt</code>

+Then you'll be able to run the project using
+<code>python run.py</code>